WA economic stats

 The continued international demand for these commodities has ensured economic growth above the national average.

-The state’s economy is also underpinned by:
+WA’s economy is also underpinned by:

 Agriculture – the second major export industry.
 Exported products include wheat, wool, meat and fish but also wine, ice cream and fine leather.